I have been fortunate enough to visit these islands at least once a year since 2004.

 They were named by French explorer Baudin as he sailed around Australia in 1801.
 Lacepede was a naturalist who had described several species offish in Australia.
 The islands were later mined for guano.
 Introduced rats were mostly eradicated several decades ago, allowing many smaller birds, such as terns, to breed there.
 The populations of silver gulls (that act as predators on eggs and chicks), seems to have increased.

 The flat sandy islands are covered in small bushes.
 One of the most common plants here is 'roly poly', a tumbleweed like shrub.
 There are no trees on the island.
+For a guide to tropical seashore plants.

 The main attraction here are the thousands of seabirds.
 It includes possibly the largest colony of Brown Boobies in the world (18,000 pairs spread out over the island group).
 It includes the largest colony of Lesser Frigatebirds in the Indian Ocean.

-Species I have observed there include: Brown Booby (the most visible bird there),
+Species I have observed there include:

 The Lacepede Islands have 'Ta-Ta Lizards' waving their arms about on the beach.
 And in the waters, the area are incredibly dense with breeding and laying turtles, including Green Turtle and Flatback Turtle.